goyal0601/skillate_extension/README.md

 This extension was made for company named 'skillate'.
 It is a startup in bengaluru.
-This oogle chrome extension is used for sourcing profile of the desired candidate from linkedin.
+This google chrome extension is used for sourcing profile of the desired candidate from linkedin.

 # React Chrome Extension Boilerplate